-CTC has established an unfunded, defined benefit retirement plan which provides a retirement benefit equivalent to 125% of basic salary times number of years in service.
+CTC has established an unfunded, defined benefit retirement plan which provides a retirement benefit equivalent to one hundred twenty-five percent (125%) of basic salary times number of years in service.
 Benefits are paid in a lump sum upon retirement or separation in accordance with the terms of the plan.

 The retirement obligation of each entity in the Group is determined using the "Projected Unit Credit" (PUC) method.
 Under the PUC method, the annual normal cost for the portion of the retirement is determined using the amount necessary to provide for the portion of the retirement benefit accruing during the year.
-The latest actuarial valuation of the retirement benefits for each entity in the Group was sought from an independent actuary as at December 31, 2021.
+The latest actuarial valuation of the retirement benefits for each entity in the Group was sought from an independent actuary as at December 31, 2022.